I’ve seen numerous ads for Brad Thomas’ Intelligent Income Investor service lately, so I decided to sign up to see what all the fuss was about.

 Not to mention, real estate is how he claims to have made millions of dollars earlier in his life.
 So this is an area that he’s an expert in.

-Lastly, there’s the Core Portfolio, which, as the site puts it, “includes dividend growth stocks from all non-REIT equity sectors.”
-And this is the portfolio that currently has both the best and worst-performing picks across all three portfolios.
+This is the Core Portfolio, which, as the site puts it, “includes dividend growth stocks from all non-REIT equity sectors.”

 Why are there recommendations from 2020?